douglasgreen/pagemaker/dev/doc/breakpoints.md

-# CSS breakpoints
+# Understanding CSS Breakpoints

-In the realm of responsive web design, breakpoints are pivotal.
-They determine how a website's layout will adjust according to the device's screen size.
-Here's a deeper dive into a three-breakpoint system and how it compares to other systems:
+In web design, CSS breakpoints help websites look good on different devices.
+Here's how a three-size system compares to other methods:

-## Three-Breakpoint System
+## Three-Size System

-- **Small (for mobile)**: Less than 600px
+- **Small (mobile)**: Under 600px
-  - Tailored for mobile devices like smartphones.
+  - For smartphones.
-  - Prioritizes essential content and functionality for smaller screens.
+  - Shows only key content for small screens.

-- **Medium (for tablets)**: Between 600px and 1200px
+- **Medium (tablets)**: 600px to 1200px
-  - Optimized for tablet devices.
+  - For tablets.
-  - Offers a balance between mobile and desktop views, often leveraging collapsible menus or grids.
+  - Mixes mobile and desktop looks, sometimes using drop-down menus.

-- **Large (for desktops)**: Greater than 1200px
+- **Large (desktops)**: Over 1200px
-  - Designed for desktop monitors and larger screens.
+  - For desktop screens.
-  - Provides a full-fledged website experience with all features accessible.
+  - Shows the full website.

-**Advantages**:
+**Pros**:
-- **Simplicity**: With only three breakpoints, the design and testing process becomes more streamlined.
-It's easier to manage and reduces the chances of overlooking layout issues.
+- **Simple**: Three sizes make designing and testing easier.
+It reduces mistakes.
-- **Flexibility**: While it offers a general guideline, developers can still introduce additional breakpoints for specific pages or components if required.
+- **Flexible**: Developers can add more sizes for specific pages if needed.

-## Comparison to Other Systems
+## Other Systems

-Many responsive designs adopt a more granular approach with five or more breakpoints.
-This might include:
+Some designs use more sizes, like:

-- **Extra Small (for smaller mobiles)**: Often less than 480px
+- **Very Small (tiny phones)**: Usually under 480px
-- **Small (for larger mobiles)**: Between 480px and 768px
+- **Small (bigger phones)**: 480px to 768px
-- **Medium (for tablets)**: Between 768px and 992px
+- **Medium (tablets)**: 768px to 992px
-- **Large (for small desktops)**: Between 992px and 1200px
+- **Large (small desktops)**: 992px to 1200px
-- **Extra Large (for large desktops and TVs)**: Greater than 1200px
+- **Very Large (big desktops and TVs)**: Over 1200px

-**Advantages**:
+**Pros**:
-- **Precision**: More breakpoints mean the design can cater to a wider range of devices with greater accuracy.
+- **Exact**: More sizes can fit more devices just right.
-- **Adaptability**: It can address specific design challenges posed by different devices, such as phablets (devices that sit between large phones and small tablets) or ultra-wide monitors.
+- **Adaptable**: Can handle unique design problems from different devices, like very big phones or very wide screens.

-**Drawbacks**:
+**Cons**:
-- **Complexity**: More breakpoints can lead to a more intricate design and testing process.
-It might also increase the chances of inconsistencies or oversights.
+- **Complicated**: More sizes make design and testing harder and can lead to mistakes.
-- **Maintenance**: With more breakpoints, there's a higher likelihood of encountering issues during updates or redesigns, which can lead to more maintenance work.
+- **Upkeep**: More sizes mean more things might break when updating or changing the design.

-In conclusion, while the three-breakpoint system offers simplicity and ease of testing, designers and developers should evaluate the specific needs of their project.
-If the target audience uses a diverse range of devices, a more detailed breakpoint system might be beneficial.
-However, for many general applications, three breakpoints might suffice.
+To sum it up, the three-size system is easy and quick, but you should think about what devices your audience uses.
+If they use many different devices, a system with more sizes might work better.
+But for a lot of websites, three sizes are good enough.